 Our Philadelphia Birth Brain Injury Lawyers seek out medical record facts to determine if a rough vaginal delivery or deprivation of oxygen during the birth process caused a child to suffer a devastating brain injury at birth and whether or not that injury was the result of acts of medical negligence on the part of the obstetrician, attending delivery room hospital staff or improperly functioning delivery room equipment.

 Our birth injury legal team will seek to prove that “medical negligence” is the cause of your child’s brain injury.

 - The appropriate medical standard of care under the circumstances — meaning the level of care and skill that a similarly-trained healthcare professional would have demonstrated in a similar treatment situation,

 - how the defendant’s conduct fell short of that standard — in other words, exactly how the care provided by the defendant was not in line with accepted medical practices, and

-- that the defendant’s negligence caused some amount of measurable harm to the newborn child.
+- that the defendant’s negligence caused measurable harm to the newborn child.

 - Medical expenses

 - Punitive damages

 - Costs for special education assistance